mercethem/DDS/docs/demo.md

 #### 2. Verify DDS Components

 Ensure DDS components are built.
+Components are built automatically in these scenarios:

+- **If you ran `bash init/sh/install_system_dependencies.sh`**: The monitoring application is automatically built via `init/sh/post_install_build.sh` at the end of dependency installation.
-If you ran `bash init/sh/project_setup.sh`, all components including the monitoring application are already built automatically.
+- **If you ran `bash init/sh/project_setup.sh`**: All components including the monitoring application are built automatically during setup.

 To verify or build manually:
 ```bash